Python-for-geo-people/Lesson-4-Functions-Modules/Lesson/modules.md

 This may be easier to understand by way of an example, but assuming `X` above is a Python module, `from X import *` will import all of the functions in module `X`.
 Though you might think this is helpful, it is much better to simply `import X` or `import X as Y` to keep the connection between the functions and their module.
 It is also much more likely you will encounter conflicting names when using `from X import *`.
+2. **Don't use confusing names when renaming on import**.
+Be smart when you import modules.
+If you want to make the module name shorter on import, pick a reasonable abbreviation.
+For instance, `import matplotlib as m` could be confusing, especially if you're also using `import math as m` in other script files.
+Similarly, `import matplotlib as math` is perfectly OK syntax in Python, but bound to cause a world of trouble.
+Remember, people need to be able to read and understand the code you write, keep it simple and logical.